sven-hash/docs/docs/run-nym-nodes/pre-built-binaries.md

 If the pre-built binaries don't work or are unavailable for your system, you will need to build the platform yourself.

-### Building Nym

-Nym has two main codebases:

-- the Nym platform ([build instructions](https://nymtech.net/docs/current/run-nym-nodes/build-nym)), written in Rust.
-This contains all of our code _except_ for the validators.
-- the Nym validators ([build instructions](https://nymtech.net/docs/current/run-nym-nodes/validators)), written in Go.